Ladakh Bike Trip: Routes, Permits and Tips 2026

 3. Leh to Nubra Valley via Khardung La

-This route involves crossing Khardung La, one of the highest motorable passes in the world, leading you into the spectacular Nubra Valley.
+This route involves crossing Khardung La, historically known as one of the highest motorable passes in the world, leading you into the spectacular Nubra Valley and the white sand dunes of Hunder.

 Essential Permits

-Before venturing into Ladakh, ensure you have the necessary permits:
+Before venturing into Ladakh, ensure you have the necessary documentation.
+You can apply for many of these through the Ladakh Administration Portal.

-- Inner Line Permit (ILP): Required for regions such as Nubra Valley, Pangong Tso, and Tso Moriri.
-Apply for these permits online or at Leh.
+Inner Line Permit (ILP): Required for Indian nationals visiting regions such as Nubra Valley, Pangong Tso, and Tso Moriri.

-- Protected Area Permit (PAP): Necessary for foreign nationals visiting restricted areas.
+Protected Area Permit (PAP): Necessary for foreign nationals visiting restricted areas near the borders.

 Bike Rentals and Preparation